Resume Tips

 1. Start with a clear and concise Statement

-Your resume should begin with an objective, concise and clear declaration that emphasizes the position or industry that you are looking to enter.
-This statement should convey your career objectives and explain how your hiring would benefit the employer.
+Include an objective, concise and clear statement that focuses on the particular area or job you are seeking.
+Your statement should highlight your career objectives and explain how your hiring would benefit the employer.

 2. Tailor Your Resume for Each Job Application